tommyknocker/pdo-database-class/documentation/05-advanced-features/21-cli-tools.md

 - Data dumps use batched INSERT statements for efficiency
 - Restore executes SQL statements sequentially with error handling
 - Use `--force` with restore to continue on errors (skips failed statements)
+- Compressed dumps are automatically decompressed during restore
+- Rotation only affects files in the same directory as the current backup
+- For production backups, consider using `--auto-name --compress=gzip --rotate=30` to keep 30 days of compressed backups

 ## Table Management